List of Saved by the Bell characters: Billy Kapowski

 Billy Kapowski is Kelly's baby brother, whom she places in the care of her friends in the episode "The Babysitters" so that she could have her cheerleading picture taken for the school yearbook.
 Zack is often left alone with Billy as the others make excuses or have other commitments to attend to.
 Because of this, Billy and Zack bond quickly to the point where Zack distrusts anyone else to care for the baby.
 He is forced, however, to allow Jessie and Lisa to look after him in their Home Economics class.
 They lose track of Billy when Screech goes to fetch Billy for Zack but mistakes a doll for the baby.
 The gang eventually find him in Mr. Belding's office, and at the end of the episode he speaks his first word: "Zack."

 Kyle Kapowski

 Another brother of Kelly's, he disrupts the end of one of Kelly and Zack's dates.
-Kyle later dumps water on Zack from the second floor of their house after Kelly decided against going steady.
+Kyle later dumps water on Zack from the second floor of their house after Zack met Melvin Nerdly.